percona/k8sps-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PS-RN0.2.0.md

 * This release brings initial [implementation of Group Replication](../operator.md#mysql-clustertype) between Percona Server for MySQL instances.
 Group Replication works in conjunction with MySQL Router, which is used instead of Orchestrator and also provides load balancing

 * Now the Operator [is capable of making backups](../backups.md#backups).
-Backups are stored on the cloud outside the Kubernetes cluster: [Amazon S3, or S3-compatible storage](https://en.wikipedia.org/wiki/Amazon_S3#S3_API_and_competing_services) is supported, as well as [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs).
+Backups are stored on the cloud outside the Kubernetes cluster: [Amazon S3, or S3-compatible storage :octicons-link-external-16:](https://en.wikipedia.org/wiki/Amazon_S3#S3_API_and_competing_services) is supported, as well as [Azure Blob Storage :octicons-link-external-16:](https://azure.microsoft.com/en-us/services/storage/blobs).
 Currently, backups work with asynchronous replication; support for backups with Group Replication is coming

 ## New Features